 Wayne State University and the Department of Physics and Astronomy are passionate about science education.
 And because of our commitment to outreach, which is centered around our state-of-the-art digital planetarium, we can excite, amaze and inspire our audiences, whether young or adult, about the wonders of science.

-Our outreach efforts begin in the intimate setting of the Wayne State University Planetarium, home to a new digital projection system, and travel beyond the doors of our theatre.
-Our motto is, "The Sky is NOT the limit!"
+Our outreach efforts begin in the intimate setting of the Wayne State University Planetarium, home to our digital projection system, and travel beyond the doors of our theatre.
+Our motto is, "The sky is NOT the limit!"

-Future plans include our first Physics and Astronomy Summer Camp, Camp Cosmos, to be held June 20-July 1, 2011.
-This camp will incorporate physics and astronomy curricula, and give students in grades 7-10 the opportunity to learn Starry Night planetarium software, enable them to create their own planetarium shows in partnership with other camp participants, attend physics & astronomy lectures and labs, and experience campus life at Wayne State University.
-To learn more about this exciting summer camp, please contact us at firstname.lastname@example.org or call 1-313-577-2107.
+This camp incorporates physics and astronomy curricula and gives students in grades 7-10 the opportunity to learn Starry Night planetarium software, enables them to create their own planetarium shows in partnership with other camp participants, attend physics and astronomy lectures and labs, and experience campus life at Wayne State University.
+To learn more about this exciting summer camp, please contact us at firstname.lastname@example.org or call 313-577-2107.